jakeviado/publication-system/README.md

-# Blogging Publication Application
+# Publication Application using JavaFX and Oracle Database

-Group of:

-Aguilar, Ela Shaina | Anacay, Mary Ann | Viado, Jake Matthew